ElizeuX/kinema/README.md

 ## Bugs

-Bug reports and feature requests in "The bugs on the tables" projects.
+Bug reports and feature requests in [The bugs on the tables"](https://github.com/ElizeuX/kinema/projects/3) projects.

 ## Support kinema